OSInside/kiwi/doc/source/workflow.rst

 KIWI is designed to be distribution-independent.
 However, Linux distributions differ from each other, primarily in the package management area and in the area of creation and composition of the boot image.
-Within the KIWI code base major areas of Linux distribution differences are isolated into specific regions of the code.
-The remainder of the code is common and distribution- independent.
+The boot image code has been written as generic as possible, so all supported distributions use the same boot code.
+Within the KIWI code base, major areas of Linux distribution differences are isolated into specific and delimited regions of the code.

-KIWI-provided functions that are distribution-specific contain the distribution name as a prefix, such as ``suseStripKernel``.
-Scripts that are part of the boot code and are distribution-specific are identified by a prefix of the distribution name followed by a "-", for example ``suse-linuxrc``.
-When KIWI creates a boot image for a SUSE distribution the :command:`suse-linuxrc` file from the boot description is used as the :command:`linuxrc` file that the Linux kernel calls.

-With this design it is possible to maintain distribution-specific code in the project while also providing explicit hints to the user when distribution specific code is being used.
-The implementation of SUSE-specific code can be used as a guideline to support other distributions.